-Viewers will be able to enjoy around 40 watercolours featuring dramatic landscapes from the Himalayas, the Swiss Alps, the Isle of Skye and beyond.
+Viewers will be able to enjoy around 30 watercolours featuring sweeping seascapes, dramatic landscapes and spectacular cities.

 This mesmerising exhibition captures the essence of the life and career of the 19th century artist, with the works on display covering the breadth of Turner’s artistic talents.
 In a career spanning 50 years, Turner developed new ways of painting in watercolour and revolutionised ideas of portraying the beauty of the natural world.
 Using an array of techniques and colour, he created works which continue to captivate and excite audiences today.